Jorge Ben (album): Music

-Lyrics and themes
+Lyrics

 Thematically, the album explores romances with women and everyday Brazilian life, including football fandom.
 In "País Tropical", he sings, "I live in a tropical country ...
 I'm Flamengo and I have a nega [black woman] named Tereza."
 His lyrics are often characterized by zany reflections, repetition, and nonsense words.
 As Caz described, "for Jorge, it's not so much about the meaning of the words as it is about their sound.
 Instead of writing 20 lines, Jorge often preferred to write two that sound very cool and repeat them ten times."

 Some songs reflect a burgeoning self-awareness in Ben's songwriting.
 According to Robert Leaver of Amoeba Music's international records department, the album "asserted Ben's identity with the confidence and exuberance of one who is comfortable in his own skin", particularly in its exploration of Afro-Brazilian perspectives.
 "Crioula" ("Black woman") portrays a black street-market worker who transcends her social status when she performs as a Carnival Queen during Brazilian Carnivals; she is described as "a child of African nobles / who by geographic mistake / was born in Brazil on carnival day."
 Its final verse quotes text from the back cover of Gil's 1968 self-titled album praising black female beauty: "And as the poet Gil once said / black is the sum of all the colors / you black woman are colorful by nature."

 Jorge Ben is strongly informed by African-American soul music's "ethos of racial pride, self-determination, and collective struggle", according to Brazilian culture scholar Christopher Dunn, who cited "Take It Easy My Brother Charles" as a prime example.
 Ben offers partly English-language words of caution to his "brother of color" in the song, which Caz said expresses a contemporary ethos in an unconventional manner.
 According to one translation of its Portuguese-language verse, Ben sings:

 The character of "Charles" is revisited on "Charles Anjo 45", one of several songs on the album that make allusions to the favelas of Brazil's poor non-white population.
 In the song, he is depicted as an underworld criminal figure from a Rio favela ("Robin Hood of the ghetto").
 The narrative follows his melancholic departure for prison and his celebrated return to the neighborhood.